react-d3/react-d3.github.io/intro/get_start/write_chart.md

 ### Require Libraries

-we need to require some library we need to use:
+We need to require some library we need to use:

 ```js
 // first of course react!